 (25) UNE uses a risk management approach for the prevention and detection of fraud and corruption and the risk management approach provides a structured and transparent method to managing risk across UNE.
-The Risk Management Framework provides a detailed methodology built upon the principles inherent in the risk management International Standard ISO 31000:2009, which has become an accepted and proven best practice approach to risk management.
+The Risk Management Policy - Annexure 1 - Risk Approach and Terminology provides a detailed methodology built upon the principles inherent in the risk management International Standard ISO 31000:2009, which has become an accepted and proven best practice approach to risk management.

-(26) This methodology provides for systematic and consistent identification, assessment and management of risk across UNE.
+- (26) This methodology provides for systematic and consistent identification, assessment and management of risk across UNE.
 Each business unit should evaluate the potential for risk of fraud and corruption.
-The Risk Management Framework also defines reporting processes to ensure exposures are managed at an appropriate level across the organisation.

-(27) The management of risks includes development and implementation of appropriate policies and internal control systems and communication of requirements to employees.

-(28) The establishment of dedicated risk responsibilities via the risk management function has a dual role of supporting the organisation's risk management framework and providing the necessary oversight and reporting on risk management practices within UNE.
+The Risk Management Policy Annexure 1 Risk Approach and Terminology also defines reporting processes to ensure exposures are managed at an appropriate level across the organisation. - (27) The management of risks includes development and implementation of appropriate policies and internal control systems and communication of requirements to employees. - (28) The establishment of dedicated risk responsibilities via the risk management function has a dual role of supporting the organisation's Risk Management Policy Annexure 1 Risk Approach and Terminology and providing the necessary oversight and reporting on risk management practices within UNE.